 Jonsson confirmed that there will not be a smaller car than the 9-3, which would have been dubbed the 9-2.
-“It is not in our business plan from revenue, or cost plan.
-We believe we need to find someone to cooperate with, and in due course we will decide which way to go.”
+“It is not in our business plan from the revenue or cost plan.
+We believe we need to find someone to cooperate with, and in due course, we will decide which way to go.”
 Muller agrees, ” It’s sad that the company that invented the A-segment doesn’t have a car in that segment.”

 The United States has been the number one market for Saab.
 How is it now?
 How are the Saab dealers doing and what can Saab do to keep their dealers happy?
 How important is the 9-4X to the Saab brand?

 Why did Saab sell Spyker?

 What will the relationship between Spyker and Saab be going forward?

 Victor Muller explained why Spyker was sold to Vladimir Antonov.
 “The only reason – and the only reason – that we decided to separate Spyker from the Mother Ship (Saab) is the fact that Spyker needed money to achieve its business plan.
 That wasn’t a surprise because we knew that from the start.
 But had we been at 25 Euros per share I would have been absolutely comfortable issuing that.
 But at five Euros per share, I would have to dilute my shareholders, of which I am the largest one, by 22 percent.
 To fund the car of a business that is .1 percent of the totality.
 There is no way on earth that I can justify that to my shareholders, it’s simply not doable.”